Fibonacci and Recursive Function Calls

 The simplest functions

 Trivial, easy, and boring...
 Let's move on quickly.
-Next comes the perhaps simplest possible function that returns a value:
+Next comes the perhaps simplest possible function that return

 function ident(x) { return x }